-The Santa Cruz barrio is considered one of the best places to visit in Seville thanks to the unique layout of the neighbourhood and the variety of shops, restaurants, and cafes.
-It’s also an area full of historic architecture.
+Barrio Santa Cruz is considered one of the best places to visit in Seville thanks to the unique layout of the neighbourhood and the variety of shops, restaurants, and cafes.
+Santa Cruz is also an area full of historic architecture.

 The buildings throughout the neighbourhood are built very close together, creating a labyrinth of narrow alleyways and streets.
 It’s easy to get lost in this area, but you’ll never completely lose your way.
 If you walk a minute or two in any direction, you’ll eventually reach one of the main streets.